MatthiasElectronic/AWG_DHO8-900/README.md

 Noise RMS = 5.2mV, Signal RMS = 3.54V => SNR = 57dB

 **Noise source**
-In both cases, the "noise" is less a noise, but more some external ripple coupled into the signal.
+The measured noise levels are dominated by ripples/spikes from radiated EMI of the switching requlators on the mainboard with unshielded inductors.
 A 1.3MHz ripple is always present.
 A 740kHz ripple is only present for >2Vpp, when the x10 gain stage (relay K4) is active.
 This 740kHz ripple has a much larger amplitude, degrading SNR at large amplitudes.
 In the following FFT of a 10Vpp 1MHz sine signal, both ripples appear as peaks:
 ![Ripple_740kHz](https://github.com/user-attachments/assets/d1d1495c-e259-4d74-b4fc-a288b3b6b7f0)
-These two ripples dominate the noise spectrum.
-Don't know where they are coming from, as the buck converters on the AWG operate at 1.1MHz.
-The 1.3MHz ripple is even visible when the AWG (and its buck converters) is switched off.
+It might be a good idea to add some shielding, maybe it is as simple as swapping layer 3 (GND) with layer 4 (signal) and adjusting the trace widths for the impedances.

-In addition, there are some spikes coming from the outside, possibly the PSU brick.
-They occur in random intervals and are not always present, this could be related to a PSU burst mode.
+In addition, there are random (burst mode) spikes clearling coming from the PSU brick.
+They can even be measured on GND (both probe tip and GND connected to BNC GND) with the AWG switched off.
-This is measured with AWG (and its buck converters) switched off, with a probe instead of a coax cable, with both the probe tip and the probe GND connected to the BNC GND.
+I don't think there is much than can be done against that, other than not using that PSU brick.
+This is probably not at all related to the AWG but to the analog stage of the oscilloscope itself.
 ![Outside_Noise_Incoupling](https://github.com/user-attachments/assets/48269cfd-e4ea-487d-ac2f-68c659ffd7df)

 ### Gain and Offset accuracy